apache/zeppelin/README.md

 The archive is generated under _zeppelin-distribution/target_ directory

 ###Run end-to-end tests
-Zeppelin comes with a set of end-to-end acceptnce tests driving headless selenium browser
+Zeppelin comes with a set of end-to-end acceptance tests driving headless selenium browser

       #assumes zeppelin-server running on localhost:8080 (use -Durl=.. to override)
       mvn verify